dcurrie/e-ORP/README.md

 - [ ] `e-ORP` does not implement the `i-ORP` Monte Carlo Risk Assessment
 - [ ] nor the 3-PEAT simulation
 - [ ] Spending models other than TSM and Changing Consumption (above) and are not implemented
-- [ ] There is no support for Extraordinary Non-recurring Expenses
 - [ ] There is no accounting for State income tax
 - [ ] There is no support for tontines
 - [ ] There is no support for non-liquid assets (home sales, reverse mortgages, etc.)